deamorim2/sdbs/EN-US/geography.rst

 Using Geography
 ---------------

 In order to load geometry data into a geography table, the geometry first needs to be projected into EPSG:4326 (longitude/latitude), then it needs to be changed into geography.
-The :command:`ST_Transform(geometry,srid)` function converts coordinates to geographics and the :command:`Geography(geometry)` function "casts" them from geometry to geography.
+The ST_Transform_ (geometry,srid)` function converts coordinates to geographics and the Geography_ (geometry) function "casts" them from geometry to geography.

 .. code-block:: sql